Frank Jordan (American football)

 Francis Lagoria Jordan (December 5, 1897 – September 1980) was an American football player.
 A native of Minneapolis, he played college football for Bucknell and Villanova and professional football in the National Football League (NFL) as a back for the Rock Island Independents in 1920 and for the Milwaukee Badgers in 1923.
 He appeared in four NFL games, one as a starter.

+Jordan and his wife, Jane, had two daughters (Jane and Marionne).
+He died in 1980 in Tucson, Arizona, at age 82.